priyanka95ms/Data-Slicing/README.md

 click on trunk folder to view the source code.

+Please read till the end of the document to understand the inputs to the project.
 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.